rusparrish/Visual-Thinking-Lens/LSI_Image_Quality_Tools/LSI_Image_Assessment_Tools/LSI_Lite_Image_Assesemnet_w_Color_Telemetry_V2/README_LSI-lite_Color_Telemetry_Expanded.md

 Cultural/stylistic context (asymmetry vs Western centering) AI default failure (model collapse into smoothed mediocrity)

+Non-linear path (what we actually see)
+Default → Collapse → Cohesion → New Center
+ or
+Default → Deviation → Poise (hold) → Deconstruction (on purpose) LSI marks the state changes, not a pass/fail morality.

 What the AI does: Rapidly identifies structural patterns, deviations, mark-making quality.
 What the human does: Distinguishes between intentional choice and algorithmic failure.
-This is mathematical language for discussing artistic intention.
+This is: Mathematical language for discussing artistic intention.

 ---